sagnik/svgimagesfromallenaipdffigures/README.md

 PDF to SVG is a 'loss less' conversion (the term is used loosely, no conversion is truly lossless) that retains the path information.
 This can be very helpful for many problems.
 SVG is a vector graphics format, you can analyze the extracted figure in any resolution.
 In comparison, if you want to produce just a 200 ppi image from a PDF, the conversion (`convert command from ImageMagick`) would take 50-60 seconds on a standard desktop machine.
 Better resolution would require more time.
 But we are mainly interested in the data extraction problem.
 One major pain is overlapping curves; if you have pixels, it is extremely hard to determine which pixel that curve came from, especially when many curves go through that pixel.
 But, the orignal plot was done by a plotting software, it must have plotted the curve in its entirety.
 If we can get back _the paths that painted a curve_ instead of the pixels, we can easily solve the overlap problem.
 Precisely, that is the purpose of this repository.

 Now, how helpful is it, really?
 Are you really benefitting from extracting the image as an SVG instead of a png?
-A demo is worth thousand words.
+A demo is worth a thousand words.
 So, see this: http://personal.psu.edu/szr163/hassan/hassan-Figure-2.html.

 ### Dependency